Bachelor of Science in Education, Early Childhood Education with Visual Impairment License

 Placements are made at schools across the city and surrounding areas, so having reliable transportation is essential.

-Prior to admission, successful applicants will have a grade point of 2.75 or better and demonstrated a commitment to teaching students in both the pre-K through 3rd grade level and students with visual impairments.
+Prior to admission, successful applicants will have a grade point of 2.75 or better and demonstrated a commitment to teaching students in both the pre-k through 5th grade level and students with visual impairments.
 Students will take classes that include general education requirements and prerequisite coursework that will be the foundation of their dual licensure program.

 Upon completion of degree and certification/licensure requirements, you will be prepared for a number of teaching roles within various educational settings.
-Students will receive a licensure to teach students pre-K to third grade and students with visual impairments from pre-K to 12th grade.
+Students will receive a licensure to teach students pre-k to fifth grade and students with visual impairments from pre-k to 12th grade.

 Options for employment may include, but are not limited to: